fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport transit times (III).md

 In the [previous post]({{ site.baseurl }}{% post_url 2017-09-06-Traffic prediction based on public transport transit times (II) %}) I introduced the process gathering data from Geneva public transport (TPG) API.

-In this one I will show the process of analyzing the data and generating predictions, in blue on the following diagram.
+In this one I will show the process of analyzing the data and generating predictions, in blue in the following diagram.

 ![](/assets/tpg/dfd0.png)